ezweave/pretty-functional/README.md

 All of that aside, I've tried to account for _heavily_ biased (to say nothing of the "less heavily biased, but biased none-the-less") portions of this book with the following blocks:

 > _Caveat emptor: the following section contains subjective content that you, the reader, may disagree with.
 The author implores you to consider the proceeding statements and to ignore them at your peril.
 Or just ignore them._

+Also, this document is a _work in progress_.
+If you find an errors or find something confusing, please open an issue!

 [Table of Contents](#table-of-contents)